jr-chapman/foreign-object-anomaly-detection/README.md

 Training and validation or testing can also be called together using the following arguments.
 In this case, the previously trained model will directly be used for validation.
 ```
-python main.py --train --data_path=<dataset_path> --lr=0.001 --model_path=./brats_pretrained.pth --validate --validation_set=<validation_subset> --err=ssim,anomaly
+python main.py --train --data_path=<dataset_path> --model_path=./brats_pretrained.pth --validate --validation_set=<validation_subset> --err=ssim,anomaly
 ```

 #### Model Inference
 To run inference, use the arguments below.
-Running inference means no dataset splits will be performed and the whole dataset will be passed through the pipeline with the provided trained model.
+Running inference means no dataset splits will be performed and the whole dataset is passed through the pipeline with the provided trained model.
 Replace _<trained_model_checkpoint>_ with the path to the trained model.

 ```
 python main.py --inference --data_path=<dataset_path> --model_path=<trained_model_checkpoint>